-The underwriters propose to offer the Class A common shares directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of US\$ per share.
-Any such dealers may resell Class A common shares to certain other brokers or dealers at a discount of up to US\$ per share from the initial public offering price.
+The underwriters propose to offer the Class A common shares directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of US\$0.714 per share.
 After the initial offering of the Class A common shares to the public, if all of the Class A common shares are not sold at the initial public offering price, the underwriters may change the offering price and the other selling terms.
 Sales of any Class A common shares made outside of the United States may be made by affiliates of the underwriters.

-The underwriters have an option to buy up to 3,997,500 additional Class A common shares from us and/or the selling shareholder to cover sales of Class A common shares by the underwriters which exceed the number of shares specified in the table above.
+The underwriters have an option to buy up to 4,514,823 additional Class A common shares from us and/or the selling shareholder to cover sales of Class A common shares by the underwriters which exceed the number of shares specified in the table above.
 The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional Class A common shares.
 If any Class A common shares are purchased with this option to purchase additional shares, the underwriters will purchase Class A common shares in approximately the same proportion as shown in the table above.
 If any additional Class A common shares are purchased, the underwriters will offer the additional Class A common shares on the same terms as those on which the Class A common shares are being offered.

 The underwriting fee is equal to the public offering price per Class A common share less the amount paid by the underwriters to us and the selling shareholder per Class A common share.
-The underwriting fee is US\$ per Class A common share.
+The underwriting fee is US\$1.19 per Class A common share.
 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional Class A common shares.

-Per Class A Common Share Without exercise of the option to purchase additional shares With full exercise of the option to purchase additional shares

-(in US\$) (in US\$ n (in US\$ millions)

-Public offering price

-Underwriting discounts and commissions payable by us

-Underwriting discounts and commissions payable by the
+Without exercise of the option to With full exercise of the option to Per Class A Common Share purchase additional shares purchase additional shares (in US\$) (in US\$ millions) Public offering price 17.00 511,680,008 588,432,000 Underwriting discounts and commissions payable by us 1.19 19,813,500 22,785,525 Underwriting discounts and commissions payable by the selling shareholder 1.19 16,004,101 18,404,715 Proceeds, before expenses, to us 15.81 263,236,500 302,721,975 Proceeds, before expenses, to the selling shareholder 15.81 212,625,907 244,519,784

-selling shareholder

-Proceeds, before expenses, to us

-Proceeds, before expenses, to the selling shareholder

-Total